folkenrothk/WebDev-final/writing/description.md

 ## Ideal outcome

     A successful outcome would be our website with an index and three connected pages.
 A balance between functionality and aesthetics will be important for us.

     We are planning to include some of the features we learned to make on prior assignments.
 From the Zen Gardens, we are planning to coordinate and create global styles and repetitive content while also allowing for unique styles within the profiles.
 The Simon Game inspiration will be seen in the functionality and style of the usable buttons and automated pop ups.
 Lastly, we are considering implementing some chat features like that CatChat to add complexity to our group project.
 Key-down event listeners may also be included with different functions to reveal "easter egg" content.

     This project will be worthy to complete as it is a summation of our skills while still pushing each of us further.
-It is in some aspects a commentary on gaming and streaming culture while some artistic liberties.
+It is a criticism not only on gaming and streaming culture but also on the layout of Twitch.